 A Sleep Apnea Appliance Is Less Intrusive Than a CPAP

-Sleep apnea is commonly caused when your airway becomes obstructed as you sleep, often by your tongue.
+Sleep apnea is commonly caused when your airway becomes obstructed as you sleep, often by your tongue or soft tissues.
 Two of the most common sleep apnea treatments are:

 - A CPAP machine, which sends a stream of pressurized air down your throat to keep your airway open